mollyrendon/run-buddy/README.md

   # Run Buddy

   # Description
-  An application designed to match users with personal trainers.
+  An application designed to match users with personal trainers by filling in their contact information on the main page form.
+They can also browse Run Buddy's trainer profiles and contact info.

   # Table of Contents
   * [Installation](#installation)